Monday, 29 August 2016

 Take out smaller portions from the paste and drop into the oil carefully.
 Turn over after 2-3 minutes.
 Repeat 3-4 times till the outside is brown.
 Keep adjusting the heat from time to time.

-Once done, transfer into tissue paper before serving.
+Once done, transfer onto a tissue paper before serving.

-Serve the finger food with your choice of chutney or sauce, else enjoy with rice & lentils!
+Serve the finger food / snacks with your choice of chutney or sauce, else enjoy with rice & lentils!

 ILISH MACH BHAJA / FRIED HILSA